laxatzi/LambrosHatzinikolaou/content/about.md

 This journey is still in progress and there is a long way to go.
 The idea that I have to push myself being comfortable getting out of my comfort zone makes me feel alive.
-And my goal is to stay as long as I can in this competitive world where tomorrow is never the same as today.
+And my goal is to stay as long as I can in this competitive world of continuous learning, where the only constant is change.

 ## Why I blog